Haiti–United Kingdom relations: Haitian Revolution

-After both the onset of the Haitian Revolution in 1791 and the French declaration of war on Great Britain in 1793, the grands blancs in Saint-Domingue, unhappy with Sonthonax, arranged with Britain to declare British sovereignty over the colony, believing that the British would maintain slavery.
-The British prime minister, William Pitt the Younger, believed that the success of the slave revolt in Saint-Domingue would inspire insurrections in the British Caribbean colonies.
-He further thought that taking Saint-Domingue, the richest of the French colonies, would be a useful bargaining chip in eventual peace negotiations with France, and in the interim, occupying Saint-Domingue would mean diverting its great wealth into the British treasury.
-Henry Dundas, 1st Viscount Melville, who was Pitt's Secretary of State for War, instructed Sir Adam Williamson, the lieutenant-governor of the Colony of Jamaica, to sign an agreement with representatives of the French colonists that promised to restore the Ancien Régime, slavery and discrimination against mixed-race colonists, a move that drew criticism from abolitionists William Wilberforce and Thomas Clarkson.
+Following Revolutionary France's declaration on war on Britain in 1793, Royalist colonists from across the French West Indies, including Saint-Domingue, signed the Whitehall Accord with the British government.
+The accord stipulated that French Royalists in the West Indies would assist the British in occupying their colonies to prevent them from coming under the new French regime's control and that slavery would continue to be legal in the occupied colonies.
+British Prime Minister William Pitt the Younger, aware of the enormous revenues Saint-Domingue generated for France, sent an expeditionary force to capture the colony in 1793.
+He also planned on using the colony as a bargaining chip in future peace negotiations with France.
 The British government would send less trained adolescents to maintain strong regiments.
 The incompetence of the new soldiers, combined with the ravaging of disease upon the army, led to a very unsuccessful campaign in Saint-Domingue.

-After Sonthonax declared the abolition of slavery in Saint-Domingue, revolutionary leader Toussaint Louverture shifted his loyalties back to the French against both the British and the Spanish.
+The British were unable to make headway and found themselves contained to the southern portion of the colony by Black troops in French service.
 The American journalist James Perry notes that the great irony of the British campaign in Saint-Domingue was that it ended as a complete debacle, costing the British treasury millions of pounds and the British military thousands upon thousands of dead, all for nothing.
-On 31 August 1798, Maitland and Toussaint signed an agreement whereby in exchange for the British pulling out of all of Saint-Domingue, Toussaint promised to not support any slave revolts in Jamaica.
+On 31 August 1798, Maitland and Toussaint signed an agreement whereby in exchange for the British pulling out of all of Saint-Domingue, Toussaint promised to avoid supporting unrest in British colonies.
 Eventually, after the arrest and deportation of Toussaint, the British allied with the Haitian revolutionaries and enacted a naval blockade on the French forces.
 Dessalines led the Haitian revolution until its completion, when the French forces were finally defeated in 1803.